greenarmor/cli-boilerplate/index.md

 - Semantic release support
 - Banner, help menu, and badges
 - Ideal for open-source CLI products
-- Generators for components, pages, hooks, layouts, services, styles, and tests
+- Generators for components, pages, hooks, layouts, services, contexts, styles, and tests
 - Framework detection with per-framework templates and a `--framework` override
 - Built-in templates for React, Vue, and Angular
+- Extensible through a plugin system
+- Optional TypeScript templates via `--ts`
+- Jest test suite for generators
 - DevOps-friendly automation for releases and scaffolding

 ---